gve-sw/DUO_RFID_MFA/README.md

 $ export WEBEX_TEAMS_ACCESS_TOKEN="Your webexteams bot token here"
 ```

-Update the code with your own email address:
+Update duo_rfid.py with your own email address:

 ```python
 		# Add people to the new demo room